HashVOLTing/HashVOLTing/README.md

-- 👋 Hi, I’m @HashVOLTing
+- 👋 Hi
-- 👀 I’m interested in game dev
+- 👀 I’m interested in a lot of stuff, mainly computers and electronics
-- 🌱 I’m currently learning js
+- 🌱 I’m currently learning JS, C, C++
-- 💞️ I’m looking to do stuff that's interesting and cool 👍

 - 📫 How to reach me: hashvolting.info@gmail.com

 <!---